YosysHQ-Docs/AppNote-109/docs/source/index.rst

    cmd == WR && bank == nd_bank |-> ##1 notCMDPRE [*tWR];

 .. note::
-   The *nd_bank* expression is a non-deterministic value choosen by the formal solver as a symbolic variable.
+   The *nd_bank* expression is a non-deterministic value chosen by the formal solver as a symbolic variable.
 A symbolic variable is a variable that takes any valid value in the initial state and then is kept stable.
    This variable is useful to track a single arbitrary instance of a design